toneloc/stable-channels/README.md

 ## Acknowledgements

-Thanks to Christian Decker and the Core Lightning from the Blockstream team for his help with setting up Greenlight.
-Thanks to Dan Robinson for weriting about Rainbow Channels a number of year ago.
+Thanks to Christian Decker and the Core Lightning team from Blockstream for his help with setting up Greenlight.
 Thanks to Michael Schmoock (m-schmoock) for writing the "currencyrate" plugin, which I use.
 Thanks to @jamaljsr for developing the Polar Lightning Network visualization tool.
+I also used Jamal's code for the PeerStables.com website.
+Thanks to Dan Robinson for his work on Rainbow Channels.

-Thanks to all of the Lightning Network core developers, and all of the Bitcoin open-source developers on whose giant shoulders we stand.
+Thanks to all of the Lightning Network core developers, and all of the Bitcoin open-source devs on whose giant shoulders we stand.